towhaEL/Vocab-Flash/README.md

 ## Contributing

-We welcome contributions to VocabularyVerse!
+We welcome contributions to VocabFlash!
 If you'd like to contribute, please fork the repository and create a pull request with your changes.
 See our `CONTRIBUTING.md` for more details.

 ---